 One of my readers tipped me off to the Randsburg General Store which sells soda with phosphates just like they used to in the old days.
-It just so happened that I was heading up the 395 only a couple days later, so I figured a little side trip to check it out would be a great idea.
+It just so happened that I was heading up the 395 only a few days later, so I figured a little side trip to check it out would be a great idea.

-We wanted to check out the antique shop named Cowboy Bobs down the road and asked the owner of the general store who also ended up owning Cowboy Bobs and she went and let us in.
+We wanted to check out the antique shop named Cowboy Bobs down the road and asked the owner of the general store who also ended up owning Cowboy Bobs, and she went and let us in.

 20 dollars later and I was the proud owner of a lot of fun antiques from this store.
 While we were there we found out this store is also a small hotel with a couple of rooms, who knew.